This post was most recently updated on September 19th, 2021.4 min read.

-That’s when Pipeline Caching comes in.
+That’s where Pipeline Caching comes in.
 But when is it useful?

 Since Pipeline Caching comes with some overhead, it won’t always produce good results.
 In some cases – if restore is in fact quite quick – it might be slower than simply downloading the few packages required.